Madour/pyNasNas/readme.md

-# pySFML Game Engine
+# NasNas
-### A simple game engine to get started quickly with python and sfml.
+### A simple game framework to get started quickly with python and sfml.

 #### Features :
  - [x] Automatic resource loader and  manager system